Culture of the United Arab Emirates: Diet

 The Emirati diet is a mixture of a Bedouin diet (meat and camel milk), a fishermen's diet (fish), and a farmer's diet (dates).
 These foods, along with key spices, such as cinnamon, saffron, and turmeric, form the basis of both historical and modern Emirati cuisine.

 Vegetables that are easy to grow, such as cucumbers and tomatoes, are featured prominently in the diet.
 Dried lemons, called loomi, are grown locally and used in numerous dishes.
 Mangoes are also grown in the northern emirates.
 Meats traditionally used include chicken or small fowl, such as Houbara bustards, and goats.
 Since camels are highly prized for milk and as a means of transportation, camel meat is normally reserved for special occasions.

 Muslims do not eat bacon, ham or pork, and they do not drink alcoholic beverages.

+Harees is a national specialty; it is a porridge-like dish often served in Ramadan or during large celebrations like weddings.
+It is made with wheat, meat (or chicken) and salted water.

-Popular dishes include harees, fouga, kabsa and luqemat.
+Other popular dishes include fouga, kabsa and luqemat.
 Common Middle Eastern cuisine is also widely available.
 Due to the cosmopolitan nature of the United Arab Emirates, the most popular street-side snack is the Middle-Eastern shawarma.

-One of the best national dishes is stuffed camel cooked slowly over a pit of burning charcoal.
-Harees is also a national specialty; it is a porridge-like dish often served in Ramadan or during large celebrations like weddings.
-It is made with wheat, meat (or chicken) and salted water.